tejuscs/ADBD-Labs/adb-sql-developer-web/adb-sql-developer-web.md

 ## Task 2: Create a VNC connection to the developer client VM and access the Database Actions console

-- Since your Autonomous Database is in a private network, you cannot access it with the above URL unless you are on a machine that has a network path to your database subnet.
+- Since your Autonomous AI Database is in a private network, you cannot access it with the above URL unless you are on a machine that has a network path to your database subnet.

 - Let's connect to the developer client machine you set up in the earlier lab, **Configure a Development System**, using a secure ssh tunnel.